raspberrypilearning/sense-hat-advent-calendar/en/step_5.md

 ![Display candy cane](images/display-candy-cane.png)

 Note that the `display_pic()` function is not a built in Python function but has been written for you inside the starter file.
-It converts the string of letters from the file into a format the Sense HAT can display.
+It converts the string of letters from the file into a list of 64 RGB colours so the Sense HAT can display the picture.